How To Sell Your Company

 If selling your business doesn’t feel quite right, you may want to consider outside investors instead.
-The right option depends on your unique company strategies, your interest in retaining ownership of the business, and the limiting factors that exist in your industry or sector.
+The right option depends on your unique company strategies, your interest in retaining partial ownership or rolling equity into the buyer's company or platform, and the limiting factors that exist in your industry or sector.

 If you’re ready to say goodbye to your business entirely and move on, selling it might be the right move.
 But instead, if your business requires incremental capital to drive needed growth, it may be time for private investors to enter the picture.
 Like any financial transaction, when considering outside investment be sure to retain experienced professionals to educate you and properly support the process.